 For Ally, this was the hardest aspect of her situation.
 She initially found it hard to pinpoint exactly what it was that was damaging her the most.
 “He would fabricate stories to distort my reality, gaslight, and deny my genuine grief over losing our shared son.

 Criminalising coercive control will help victims achieve justice and recognise that attacking the mind is as damaging as a physical blow.
-The complexity of the dynamics in a relationship make this a greyer area when it comes to prosecution - but such a cultural shift around this lesser-known side of domestic abuse has been a welcome step forward.
+The complexity of the dynamics in a relationship make this a greyer area when it comes to prosecution (there has yet to be a conviction through the courts) but such a cultural shift around this lesser-known side of domestic abuse has been a welcome step forward.

 For more information, help or advice on this topic, you can contact Women's Aid Ireland